About the Faculty

 Students receive 8 hours of teaching per fortnight in both Year 10 and 11, which should enable them to demonstrate their knowledge, understanding and skills in the areas of Number, Algebra, Geometry and Statistics.
 Further information about the course content can be found at the AQA website www.aqa.org.uk/8300

-This promises to be an extremely challenging course, with much greater expectations of students at both tiers.
+This is an extremely challenging course, with much greater expectations of students at both tiers.
 There is a strong emphasis on problem solving and in order to be successful on the course, students will have to demonstrate that they can select and use the appropriate mathematical methods needed in a range of situations.
 There will also be more questions based on using mathematics to solve ‘real-life’ problems in order to improve their functional skills.

 All students will receive regular written homework but they will also be expected to do their own independent study at home, where they should be reviewing their work and consolidating key concepts.
 There are materials to help them to do this on the school VLE ‘Weblearn’ as well as the ‘mymaths’ website, which students have access to at all times.